-10.16.1 HOUSING AVAILABILITY
+10.16.1 HOUSING AVAILABILITY OVER THE SUMMER

-Students are allowed to arrive on campus beginning the 20th August.
-Students may stay through 20th June.
-After this date, students remaining on campus are considered as guests and will be moved to a guest room and pay accommodation as guests.
-Note: Students participating in the two week intensive Latin course after graduation are allowed to stay for up to three days after the course ends without paying guest room fees.
+Students can arrive on campus as of 20th September and may stay through to 20th June.
+After this date students remaining on campus are considered as guests and will be moved to a guest room and pay accommodation as guests.